Earning

 Always Improving Your Portfolio

-With this in mind, weekly check-in assignments will provide direction for a given work-in-progress (WIP), but even after a final Pro Project is submitted, you still have the opportunity to meet up for feedback and increase your point total by 10-20 points.
+With this in mind, weekly check-in assignments will provide direction for a given work-in-progress (WIP), but even after a final project is submitted, you still have the opportunity to resubmit and increase your point total by 10-20 points.

-• Effort - You get only one round of these re-edits for a given project and the revised solution needs to show considerable improvement in order to earn 10-20 added points.
+• Effort - You get only one round of re-edits for a given project and the revised solution needs to show considerable improvement in order to earn 10-20 added points.